operator-framework/rukpak/README.md

 `BundleInstance` resolution.

 To read more about this webhook, and learn how to disable this default behavior, view the `crdvalidator` [documentation](cmd/crdvalidator/README.md).
+The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.